 The Federal Government, through Innovation, Science and Economic Development Canada (ISED) is responsible for the final regulatory decision to approve the location of the tower.
 ISED has adopted a policy (CPC-2-0-03 - Radiocommunication and Broadcasting Antenna Systems) which applies to anyone who is planning to install or modify a tower.
-This policy has been reviewed to ensure Shared Tower's proposed tower is in compliance.
-A review of the required public consultation process along with several required declarations follow.
+This policy has been reviewed to ensure Shared Tower's proposed tower complies.
+A review of the required public consultation process and several required declarations follow.